Outline of the proof of the geometric Langlands conjecture for GL(2): Introduction

 The generation of $\IndCoh_{\on{Nilp}^{\on{glob}}_\cG}(\LocSys_\cG)$ by the essential images of the functors $\Eis_{\cP,\on{spec}}$ and $(\sv_{\lambda^I})_*$ follows from \conjref{c:Op gen}.

 \sssec{Summary}

-One can summarize the idea of the proof as playing off against each other the operations of taking the (extended) Whittaker coefficient and the Beilinson-Drinfeld construction of D-modules on $\Bun_G$ via opers, and tracing through the same operations on the spectral side.
+One can summarize the idea of the proof as playing off against each other the operations of taking the (extended) Whittaker coefficient and the Beilinson-Drinfeld construction of D-modules on $\Bun_G$ via opers, and tracing through the corresponding operations on the spectral side.

 We should remark that the compatibility of the two operations on the geometric and spectral sides is the limiting case of the more general quantum Langlands phenomenon.

-We also emphasize that this idea was present and explored in the papers \cite[Sect.
-6.4]{Fr} and \cite{Sto}; these papers record part of the research in this direction, carried out by B.~Feigin, E.~Frenkel and A.~Stoyanovsky in the early 90's.
+This idea was present and explored in the papers \cite{Fr} (specifically, Sect.
+6.4) and \cite{Sto}; these papers record part of the research in this direction, carried out by B.~Feigin, E.~Frenkel and A.~Stoyanovsky in the early 90's.

 \ssec{Other approaches to the construction of the functor}